mixpanel/docs/pages/docs/migration/adobe-analytics.md

-# Migrate from Adobe Analytics
+# Migrating from Adobe Analytics

 If you haven't already, we recommend starting with our [Migration Guides Overview](/docs/migration/overview) as it details the key components of migrating to Mixpanel from other analytics tools.
 Below we outline specific steps and considerations when migrating from Adobe Analytics.